 Raju: After leaving school, I started looking for odd jobs in Ajmer city.
 This was the trend in our village – leave for the city and look for jobs as helpers or mechanics in shops, factories, or manufacturing units.

 After searching for jobs for many days, I landed a job as a helper in a small hotel.
 I worked there for four years.
 Then I left that job and became a helper in a shop selling leather belts and buckles.
 It was a small shop.
 I was paid Rs.
 1500 ($24) per month at that time.

 There, I became very interested in leather.
 I used to visit the workshop where these belts were made.
-I learnt so much from that job and the process behind the making of leather items.
+I learned so much from that job and the process behind the making of leather items.
 It opened a window of knowledge for me that I can’t explain now.

 Then one fine day, as luck would have it, I met Mr. Pankaj Gupta who was the owner of that workshop.
 He saw my enthusiasm and fascination towards leather and offered me a job to work in this current unit, also owned by him.
-I agreed, and that’s how I became part of creating leather bags for Soulful Collection.
+I agreed, and that’s how I became part of creating leather bags for Rustic Town.
 I shall always remain indebted to Mr. Gupta for believing in me.

 SG: How has life changed for you after working here?

 Raju: My life has changed dramatically for the better.
 Right from receiving formal training about handcrafting leather products to imbibing entrepreneurial skills, the environment here is all about learning new things and innovating.